forestgrape/coronavirus/index.md

 ## Models for Transmission

-In the following, a new model of dry form transmission of Sars-CoV-1 and Sars-CoV-2 is proposed.
+In the following, the proposed model of dry form transmission is explained.
 The virus is attached to dry particulates or even just as a single particle.
 These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.
 This yields a different transmission pattern than the aerosol [[Tellier](#tellier)], which is however still a relevant transmission pathway.
 The droplet model is likely to be less relevant, since the Sars-CoV-2 [infects primarily cells in the lower respiratory tract entry](#habitat-of-sars-cov-2) and [only small particulates reach the deep lungs](#particles).

 In their very illustrative paper [Chan et al.](#chan) show that the Sars-CoV-1 keeps its infectiousness in dry form, so dry form infection is possible in theory.